BjornL1/cycling-gothenburg/README.md

 Babas Neue: for Header (h1)

 ### Imagery
-The imagery is fundamental aspect forthe site, since the service provided is primarly bike tours, various images from the tour were included to let the user being able to properly view the main parts of the route thus improving the experience overall.
+The imagery is a fundamental aspect for the site, since the service provided is primarily bike tours, various images from the tour were included to let the user being able to properly view the main parts of the route thus improving the experience overall.

 Images:
-- Landing page and rent a bike section are from pexelbay
+- Landing page and rent a bike section are from pexels.
-- The gothenburg city map is from open street map
+- The gothenburg city map is from open street map.
-- All other pictures are taken by myself
+- All other pictures are taken by me.

 ### Wireframes

 <details>
 <summary>Desktop wireframe</summary>